EYHN/hexo-helper-live2d/readme.md

 > May have some delay, because I mostly edit Chinese document's Todo first.

-- Update English README.

 - Add module "Everyday Tips"(#16)

-- Only generate selected model(#14)

-- [Working]Change model selection into json, so that the list won't reset everytime you update.

-This verison now isn't fully tested yet, so be carefully.

 ## About me